NodeScriptLang/guides/src/concepts/endpoints.md

 https://<workspace_id>.nodescript.dev
 ```

-When we publish an endpoint, the path name you choose is appended to this.
-If we name the path `v1/my-endpoint`, our graph will be exposed at:
+When you publish an endpoint, the path name you choose is appended to this.
+If we name the path `v1/my-endpoint`, your graph will be exposed at:

 ```
 https://<workspace_id>.nodescript.dev/v1/my-endpoint